John Wayne Airport issues . . . as of April 2019

 The City Manager continues to oversee a three-pronged approach to reducing JWA impacts — an approach that appears to have never been formally discussed, endorsed or budgeted by the full City Council (see October 10, 2017, entry under “Recent Events,” below).
 The approach consists of promoting higher, quieter, less polluting flights through a combination of: (1) collecting and analyzing technical data on existing versus potential noise levels, (2) lobbying legislators and air carriers in Washington, DC, and (3) placing public pressure for change on the air carriers through a coordinated public relations campaign.
-Most recently, the City has mailed a printed newsletter describing its JWA efforts to some 45,000 households, and is conducting an on-line survey regarding resident knowledge of, and concerns about, the airport (see July 20, 2018, entry under “Recent Events,” below).
+Most recently, the City mailed to some 45,000 households a printed newsletter describing its JWA efforts, and conducted an on-line survey regarding resident knowledge of, and concerns about, the airport (see July 20, 2018, entry under “Recent Events,” below).

 Meanwhile, JWA does not appear to be actively pursuing its efforts to get SPON to agree to an amendment to the Settlement Agreement that would allow larger commuter planes.

-However, the draft Environmental Impact Report for JWA’s planned General Aviation Improvement Program was posted for public review on September 20, with comments due by November 6.
-A public presentation about the EIR, with an opportunity for public comment on it, will be provided at the JWA Administration building on September 26 at 5:00 p.m.
+However, the draft Environmental Impact Report for JWA’s planned General Aviation Improvement Program was posted for public review on September 20, with the deadline for comments originally set as November 6, but extended to November 21.
+A public presentation about the EIR, with an opportunity for public comment on it, was provided at the JWA Administration building on September 26 at 5:00 p.m.
+The City submitted a comment letter on November 14.
+Responses to the comments were posted on April 9, and per the announcement that accompanied that, after a preliminary review by the JWA Airport Commission on April 17, and a recommendation on May 1, the County Board of Supervisors will consider certifying the EIR and choosing a project (for among the alternatives studied) on May 7.
+Staff reports for both have been posted (see Upcoming, below).

 Project Overview: Orange County’s John Wayne Airport has long been cited as one of the greatest continuing threats to the quality of life in Newport Beach.
 Although a convenient travel option for residents and businesses, it brings unwanted noise and pollution.